-- 1. Due to the absence of interview judging at State Fair, the accompaniment of a brief explanation with your project may help the judge when assigning a ribbon placing.
-Points to consider may include: process, tools used, skills learned, goals achieved, additional help from others. - 2.
-All live animals should be entered in appropriate 4-H or junior shows -NOT in this division.
+- Due to the absence of interview judging at the State Fair, the accompaniment of a brief explanation with your project may help the judge when assigning a ribbon placing.
+Points to consider may include: process, tools used, skills learned, goals achieved, and additional help from others. - 2.
+All live animals should be entered in appropriate 4-H or junior shows NOT in this division.

-- First or second year in project

-- 2 Three years in project

-- Intermediates (11-13 yrs. old) 3

-- First or second year in project 4 Three years or more in project
+- 3 First or second year in project - 4 Three years or more in project

-- Seniors (14-18 vrs. old)

-- 5 First or second year in project

-- Three years or more in project 6
+- 5 First or second year in project - 6 Three years or more in project